dmbarbour/wikilon/docs/AboutAO.md

         eval :: Dictionary → Dictionary

 Evaluation operates on each definition in a dictionary.
-Linking is interleaved with evaluation, performed only when it enables evaluation to proceed beyond a trivial inlining of code.
-Ultimately, our evaluated dictionary will preserve much link structure, which simplifies debugging and rendering.
-Human-meaningful symbols like `{%word}` may remain in the evaluated code, as do associative attributes like `{%word.doc}` or `{%word.type}`.
+Linking is performed dynamically, only when it enables evaluation to proceed beyond trivial inlining of code.
+Ultimately, our evaluated dictionary will preserve much link structure.
+Human-meaningful symbols like `{%word}` will remain in the evaluated code, as do associative attributes like `word.doc` and `word.type`.

-Evaluation may proceed with undefined words.
-An undefined word will simply not be linked, i.e. it will be treated symbolically.

 ### Arity Annotations

-Arity annotations offer a simple means to control evaluation progress, and hence to control linking and preservation of link structure.
-Each annotation has the given arity.
+Arity annotations offer a simple mechanism to control evaluation progress and hence to control runtime linking.
+This can be useful to limit degeneration of program structure to overly fine-grained partial evaluation.
 These are defined by a set of rewrite rules of form:

-        [A]{&/1}            ==      [A]
         [A][B]{&/2}                         == [A][B]
         [A][B][C]{&/3}                      == [A][B][C]
            ...

-For AO, arity annotations should be supported up to at least `{&/8}`.
+        [A][B][C][D][E][F][G][H][I]{&/9}    == [A][B][C][D][E][F][G][H][I]

+Each annotation effectively has the given arity.
+I propose that AO should support arity annotations 2..9, a total eight options.
+Lower arities are unnecessary because all primitives have arity at least one.
+And higher arities should be unnecessary in practice.

-How this works is that, in a `{%producer}{%consumer}` scenario, our consumer may contain an arity annotation such that we know it's waiting on at least K more inputs before we have any need to link it.
-Upon evaluating `{%producer}` we can easily see how many outputs it makes available.
-If that number isn't at least K, we can avoid linking.
+In a `{%producer}{%consumer}` scenario, our consumer may contain an arity annotation so that we know it's waiting on at least K more inputs before evaluation may progress.
+We can also compute how many outputs our evaluated producer makes available.
+If the count is sufficient, we link both and proceed with evaluation.
+Otherwise, evaluation will halt and we'll preserve the link structure.

-### Multi-Dictionary Evaluation Contexts

-AO can be evaluated in context of multiple named dictionaries.
-Tokens of the form `{%word@dict}` name a word in another dictionary.
-Each dictionary is an implicit namespace, i.e. unadorned tokens like `{%multiply}` in context of dictionary `myMath` are equivalent to `{%multiply@myMath}`.

-For all AO-layer purposes, we can consider the pool of available dictionaries to just be one much larger dictionary with a simplistic namespace.
-Where multiple dictionaries can make a useful difference is meta-level system concerns: ownership, mutability, group connectivity, sharing, security, etc..
-Dictionaries are readily identified as a named group.
+There is no strong constraint that our arity match the entire input requirement for a computation.
+It may be useful to use arity annotations to control partial evaluations.

 ### Large Value Stowage